hydrodynamicstability/statquotes/README.md

   - Colin Mallows (2006)

   - Tukey's paper after 40 years.  *Technometrics*, 48:  319-325.

+- "To the extent that pieces of *mathematical statistics* fail to contribute, or are not intended to contribute, even by a long and tortuous chain, to the practice of data analysis, they must be judged as pieces of *pure* mathematics, and criticized according to its purest standards.
+Individual parts of mathematical statistics must look for their justification toward either data anlaysis or pure mathematics.
+Work which obeys neither master, and there are those who deny the rule of both for their own work, cannot fail to be transient, to be doomed to sink out of sight.
+And we must be careful that, in its sinking, it does not take with it work of continuing value."

+  - John W. Tukey (1962)

+  - The future of data analysis.  *Annals of Mathematical Statistics*, 33:  1-67.

 - "All to often, statistical theory is miscalled mathematical statistics, about which too many practitioners (even some them Englishmen!) take the dangerous view that work can be good mathematical statistics without being either good mathematics or good statistics."